mkurop/counting_monomials/README.md

-Full algorithm for calculating Kullback-Leibler Divergence between two multivariate Gaussians can be found here: https://codeocean.com/capsule/7114494/.
+Full algorithm for calculating the expected Kullback-Leibler Divergence between two multivariate Gaussians can be found here: https://codeocean.com/capsule/7114494/.
 DOI of this capsule is: 10.24433/CO.3748956.v1

-Description of the algorithm which solves hard combinatorial problem (i.e. counting monomials with only even exponents) is contained in the file "CombinatorialProblemDescirption.pdf".
+Description of the algorithm which solves this hard combinatorial problem (i.e. counting monomials with only even exponents) is contained in the file "CombinatorialProblemDescirption.pdf".